ybrid/player-sdk-swift/README.md

 end
 ```
 ### if you don't use CocoaPods
-If you manage packages in another way you may download the neccessary XCFramewoks and embed them into your own project manually.
+If you manage packages in another way, you may manually download the necessary XCFramewoks and embed them into your project.
 Take the following assets from the latest release
 1. YbridPlayerSDK.xcframework.zip from [this repository/releases](https://github.com/ybrid/player-sdk-swift/releases)
 2. YbridOgg.xcframework.zip from [ybrid/ogg-swift/releases](https://github.com/ybrid/ogg-swift/releases)
 3. YbridOpus.xcframework.zip from [ybrid/opus-swift/releases](https://github.com/ybrid/opus-swift/releases)